-Guided tours are offered throughout the year, several times a day.
-You’re also welcome to walk around the fort and go in the rooms at your leisure.
+As a hot spot along the national historic trail, Bent’s Old Fort Guided served a myriad of people.
+Today, tours are offered throughout the year, several times a day.
+You’re also welcome to walk around the fort and go into the rooms at your leisure.
 Pets are welcome, but not in the rooms.

 - Visitor Center